-There is a fine line between aggressive and assertive, says nobody.
-Often there is a gender broad brush stroke that pens women who are assertive as aggressive, but the truth is that to be assertive means to let people know what you want for your career and then taking the actions necessary to make it happen.
+There’s a fine line between aggressive and assertive (says, nobody.)
+Often times, there is a gender broad brush stroke that pens women who are assertive as aggressive, but the truth is that to be assertive means to let people know what you want for your career and then taking the actions necessary to make it happen.

 People can’t read minds.
-Therefore, it is left to us to make sure those around us – especially those with influence and impact – know what our career goals are so that we can achieve them.
+Therefore, it’s left to us to make sure those around us — especially those with influence and impact — know what our career goals are so that we can achieve them.
 That requires the need to be assertive.

 Let’s first clarify the difference between assertive and aggressive so that we make sure we are all on the same page: